Recruitment procedure

 University of Bern, 2021, adopted by the Executive Board of the University of Bern on June 15, 2021

-The University of Bern has signed the DORA Declaration, inviting its members to consider its recommendations.
+The University of Bern has signed the San Francisco Declaration on Research Assessment (DORA) [KB1] in 2016, inviting its members to consider its recommendations.

-- Challenge research assessment practices that rely inappropriately on Journal Impact Factors and promote and teach best practice that focuses on the value and influence of specific research outputs.
+- Question evaluation practices that rely unduly on journal impact factors, and promote “best practices” that focus on the value and significance of specific research outputs.

 Guiding principles for jobsharing